Array BP-XOR Codes for Hierarchically Distributed Matrix Multiplication: Proof of Theorem

-which shall model the delay for the $i$th cluster node with $b_i>1$ processors, each executing at most $\sigma_i$ dot products.
+which shall model the delay for the $i$th cluster node with $b_i>1$ processors, each executing at most $\sigma_i$ dot products and $\mathcal{N}(.,.)$ denotes the Gaussian distribution, where $\xrightarrow{d}$ means ``converges in distribution".
 For perfect reconstruction, we need any $k$ nodes completing their assigned task to be able to reconstruct $\mathbf{A}^\intercal \mathbf{B}$.

 Through some algebra, the $k$th expected order statistics can be found to be of the form

 where $\alpha = 0.375$, $\mu_b = \frac{1}{n\mu}\sum_{i=1}^n \sigma_i \log \left( b_i \right)$ and

 where these results easily follow using the normal analysis for order statistics in \cite{Royston1982} and for general distributions, the upper bound on the expected value of the $k$th order statistics as given in \cite{Arnold1979}.
 Note that setting $b_i = b$ (and hence $\sigma_i = \sigma$) for all $i$ satisfying $1 \leq i \leq n$ will lead to \eqref{eqn7a}.